moia-oss/lambda-kotlin-request-router/README.md

 ### Open API validation support

-The module `router-openapi-request-validator` can be used to validate a request against an [OpenAPI](https://www.openapis.org/) specification.
+The module `router-openapi-request-validator` can be used to validate an interaction against an [OpenAPI](https://www.openapis.org/) specification.
-Internally we use the [swagger-request-validator](https://bitbucket.org/atlassian/swagger-request-validator) to achieve this task.
+Internally we use the [swagger-request-validator](https://bitbucket.org/atlassian/swagger-request-validator) to achieve this.

 This library validates:
 - if the resource used is documented in the OpenApi specification